ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 Userlog
 ```
 Store a user-bot log in USERS directory.
 Stand-alone default if unspecified.
+Alternatively you can do  userlog=1   to enable.

 ```
 Nouserlog
 ```
 Don't store a user-bot log.
 Server default if unspecified.
+Alternatively you can do  userlog=0   to disable.

 ```
 Serverlog
 ```
 Write a server log and a bugs log.
+Alternatively you can do  serverlog=1   to enable.

 The server log will be put into the LOGS directory under serverlogxxx.txt where xxx is the port.